curityio/oauth-agent-kotlin-spring-fapi/README.md

 For further details see the [Architecture](/doc/Architecture.md) article.

-## Test Driven Token Handler Development
+## Token Handler Development

 See the [Setup](/doc/Setup.md) article for details on productive token handler development.\
 This enables a test driven approach to developing the token handler, without the need for a browser.

 ## End-to-End SPA Flow

-See the below tutorials for further details and to run an end-to-end solution in the browser:
+See the below tutorials for further details and to run the end-to-end solution in a browser:

 - [Financial Grade SPA Code Example](https://curity.io/resources/learn/financial-grade-spa-example/)
 - [Financial Grade Token Handler Code Example](https://curity.io/resources/learn/financial-grade-token-handler-example/)

+## Website Documentation

+See the [Curity OAuth for Web Home Page](https://curity.io/product/token-service/oauth-for-web/) for all resources on this design pattern.

 ## More Information